-- Step 6: Have social aspects been considered? - Step 7: Are you sharing environmental awarenessThe Agency could strengthen the recommendation for internal and external attendees to select train transportation where convenient connections are available, or air travel options with smaller carbon footprint (e.g., more direct flight routes, less connections).
+internal and external attendees to select train transportation where convenient connections are available, or air travel options with smaller carbon footprint (e.g., more direct flight routes, less connections).
 In addition, travel policy and related internal communications will repeatedly emphasise to ERA staff that online meeting forms should be preferred and picked over travel intensive face-to-face meetings whenever feasible and expedient.

-In 2024, incentives will be made for staff to travel to Innotrans in Berlin by train.
+From 2024 onwards, incentives will be made for staff to travel to Innotrans in Berlin by train.